 1911-before 1916 (April) John O. Martin, City Attorney, rented rooms over the Lewis Drug Store as a law office.
 In May, Walter Cochran, City Clerk, used one of the rooms in Martin's suite as his office.

-1909 (Nov) John Martin, who had previously practiced law in St. Louis, had offices with W. Monjar, Justice of the Peace, in the front room over the Lewis drug store.
+1909 (Nov) Law Offices John Martin, who had previously practiced law in St. Louis, had offices with W. Monjar, Justice of the Peace, in the front room over the Lewis drug store.

 1909 W. H. Barker & M.W.
 Culver, Real Estate and Securities Brokers leased a room upstairs.

-1908 Lawrenceville Oil Company and Titus Jones Daugherty Real Estate Firm rented the upstairs front rooms.
+1908 Oil Company and Real Estate offices Lawrenceville Oil Company and Titus Jones Daugherty Real Estate Firm rented the upstairs front rooms.
 The Lawrenceville Oil Company was incorporated in 1908, with officers George I. Nunn, Noah M. Tohill, T. T. Jones and J. A. Daugherty.
 It was dissolved in 1914.

-1901-1908 Originally the Lawrence County Telephone Company, incorporated in April, 1901, when Citizens Telephone Company purchased their stock in 1903, they had 340 customers.
+1901-1908 Telephone Company Originally the Lawrence County Telephone Company, incorporated in April, 1901, was located here.
+When Citizens Telephone Company purchased their stock in 1903, they had 340 customers.
 The cost to have a business phone was $1.50 monthly and for a residential phone, $1.00.

-(It is not known exactly how many rooms were upstairs originally.)
+(It is unknown exactly how many rooms were upstairs originally.)